vinejs/vinejs.dev/content/docs/extend/custom_schema_types.md

 }
 ```

-- The `BaseLiteralType` class accepts the static types the schema class will output post-validation.
-The second generic value represents the types after applying the [camelCase modifier](../guides/schema_101.md#converting-the-output-to-camelcase).
+- The `BaseLiteralType` class accepts the static types the schema class will accept and output post-validation.
+  - The first generic value is the input value.
+  - The second generic value is the output type.
+  - And the third generic value is the output type after applying the [camelCase modifier](../guides/schema_101.md#converting-the-output-to-camelcase).
 However, in this example, the types with and without the modifier will be the same.

 - The class constructor accepts the initial options and an array of initial validation rules to apply.